NASA-AMMOS/aerie/docs/source/user-guide/mission-modeler-guide/activity-mappers/activity-mapper-interface.rst

 Notice there are just 3 methods to implement for a ``ValueMapper``.
-The first is ``getValueSchema()``, which should return a ``ValueSchema`` describing the structure of the value being mapped (see `value schemas <../../custom-value-types/value-schema-basics>`__ for more info)
+The first is ``getValueSchema()``, which should return a ``ValueSchema`` describing the structure of the value being mapped (see :doc:`value schemas <../custom-value-types/value-schema-basics>` for more info)

 The next two methods are inverses of each other: ``deserializeValue()`` and ``serializeValue()``.
 It is the job of ``deserializeValue()`` to